benwaffle/VictorScript/Spec.md

 Types
 * style - a type for storing boolean values
-  * hard - false or 0
+  * soft - false or 0
-  * soft - true or 1
+  * hard - true or 1
-  * this may seem odd, but when we return successfully from a function, we write `go hard;` since going hard is what we do
   * the exclamation point (!) is used to denote the opposite of a boolean (`soft! == hard` and `hard! == soft`)
 * dub - used to define a function
 * num - an IEEE 754 64-bit floating point value (double-precision)